CesarTraver/CesarTraver/README.md

 ### About me

-Backend developer focused on game development, tooling and software development.
-I build things I'd actually want to use — games with Godot and Unity, and open developer tools.
+C# developer focused on game development and tooling.
+I build things I'd actually want to use — games with Godot and Unity, and open developer tools designed around Clean Architecture, SOLID principles and Zenject DI.

+Currently studying cross-platform application development at **IES Caminas, Barcelona**.

 ```
-📦 Publishing tools
+📦 Publishing tools on the Unity Asset Store
-🎮 Shipping software and videogames
+🎮 Shipping games on itch.io
-🐧 Running Linux daily (CachyOS)
+🐧 Running Linux daily (CachyOS · Hyprland)
 ```

 ---